halalbooking/online_migrations/docs/background_data_migrations.md

 If no value is specified, it will default to `"OnlineMigrations::DataMigrations"`.

-### Customizing the underlying sidekiq job class
+### Customizing the underlying ActiveJob job class

-A custom sidekiq job class can be configured to define a job class for your data migrations to use.
+A custom ActiveJob job class can be configured to define a job class for your data migrations to use.

 ```ruby
 # config/initializers/online_migrations.rb